veerrajukakarla434/vrk-core-java-programming/AdavncedJava_Interview_Questions_Part1.md

 #### 2) What happened if I use/put @Component on top of Service layer or repo layer ?

- * **With Springís auto-scanning feature, it automatically detects various beans defined in our application.** We usually annotate our beans using one of the available Spring annotations ñ @Component, @Repository, @Service, @Controller.
+ * **With Spring‚Äôs auto-scanning feature, it automatically detects various beans defined in our application.** We usually annotate our beans using one of the available Spring annotations ‚Äì @Component, @Repository, @Service, @Controller.
  * On detecting the bean, Spring simply registers it into the ApplicationContext.

 * **@Component:**
-  * We can use @Component annotation to mark a bean as a Spring-managed component. **In other words, itís a generic stereotype for any Spring-managed component.**
+  * We can use @Component annotation to mark a bean as a Spring-managed component. **In other words, it‚Äôs a generic stereotype for any Spring-managed component.**
 ```Java

 @Component